hannahhfrank/protest_fatalities/README.md

 pip install -r requirements.txt
 ```

-The run the files after each other.
-This will take approximately 3 days.
+Then run the main files after each other.
+This will take approximately 6 hours.

 ```
 python main_prediction.py
 python main_regression.py
 ```

-The final results are produced by running.
+The final results are produced by running the results files.
 For the python script, make sure to comment out the out-paths leading to my Dropbox.
 For the Rscript, make sure to manually install the packages and set the working directory.

  ```
 python results_predictions.py